leanprover/lean4/doc/make/msys2.md

 However, if you plan to use this build to compile lean programs to executable binaries using `lake build` in normal Windows command prompt outside of msys2 environment you will also need to add a windows version clang to your path.
-This is done in the `.github\workflows\ci.yml` by downloading `lean-llvm-x86_64-w64-windows-gnu.tar.zst`.
-You can see how these `clang` binaries are provided for you in a .elan toolchain install of Lean 4.

 ## Trouble shooting